 After a judgment has been entered in federal district court, the loser may appeal to the applicable circuit court.
 Appeals are governed by the Federal Rules of Appellate Procedure.
 These appeals are first heard by a panel composed of three circuit court judges.
 The loser at trial court will file a brief seeking reversal of the decision below, and the winner will file a separate brief asserting that the trial court decision should be affirmed.
 In unusual circumstances, the entire circuit court may consider an appeal “en banc,” meaning that all the judges hear and decide the case, rather than a panel of three.

 When considering whether to appeal, you should keep in mind the following: 1.
-Appeals are extremely time sensitive.
+Appeals are extremely time-sensitive.
 Once a judgment is filed, there are hard deadlines that cannot be waived or extended.
 You must decide quickly.
 2. You need qualified appellate counsel.
-You should choose an attorney who has experience handling appeals, who has a specialized appellate practice, and who has the resources to handle an appeal from start to finish.
+You should choose an attorney with experience handling appeals, a specialized appellate practice, and the resources to handle an appeal from start to finish.

 If you prevailed in the trial court, you would need an appellate lawyer should your opponent choose to appeal.
 You cannot take anything for granted.
 Your appellate counsel will need to write a brief showing that the district court’s procedure and judgment were sound.